thisiskhandev/Grades-Calculator/README.md

 #Grades Calculator

-Calculate your grades by giving the number of subjects and your marks.
+Calculate your grades by giving the number of subjects and your marks. <br>

+<a href="https://thisiskhandev.github.io/Grades-Calculator/">Demo link</a> added.